Arcadier/Event-Triggers-and-Vetting/Event Trigger Hooks/README.md

 # Payload Samples

 ## 1. Invoice - invoice.paid
+#### Trigger
+* A successful checkout made using a payment gateway that has been set up using a generic payment method.

+Or

+* The merchant setting their Delivery Status to "Delivered" on the merchant portal.

+#### Payload
 The JSON data below is the complete structure of the basic information that will sent as a `POST` request to your webhook.

 ```json